algotrade-course/Group-04/README.md

 - **Relative Strength Index (RSI)**: Introduced by J. Welles Wilder in 1978, RSI measures momentum on a 0–100 scale, flagging overbought (above 70) or oversold (below 30) conditions.
 While effective in range-bound markets, RSI may generate false signals during strong trends.
 - **Average True Range (ATR)**: Also by Wilder, ATR measures volatility by averaging the true range over a period (typically 14 days).
 It’s widely used to set dynamic stop-loss and take-profit levels, adapting to market conditions.
 These indicators are often applied individually or in basic pairs.
 This project, however, integrates MACD for trend detection, RSI for momentum confirmation, and ATR for risk management, creating a more comprehensive framework for trading signals and position sizing.

-### Futures Trading and VN30F1M

-Futures contracts are agreements to trade an asset at a set price on a future date.
-The VN30F1M, tied to the VN30 index of the top 30 stocks on the Ho Chi Minh Stock Exchange, is a popular instrument in Vietnam due to its leverage and hedging potential (Ho Chi Minh Stock Exchange, 2023).

-While extensive research exists on global futures like the S&P 500, studies on VN30F1M are scarce.
-Emerging market research suggests volatility-based strategies may thrive in such contexts.
-This project fills a gap by tailoring technical indicators to VN30F1M, with a focus on volatility adaptation.

-### Backtesting Methodologies

-Backtesting evaluates trading strategies using historical data, emphasizing:
-- **Data Quality**: Clean, bias-free data is critical.
-- **Transaction Costs**: Slippage and commissions must be factored.
-- **Risk Metrics**: Metrics like Maximum Drawdown and Sharpe Ratio assess performance.

-This project follows these principles, using cleaned VN30F1M data, incorporating costs (e.g., taxes), and applying in-sample/out-of-sample testing to ensure robustness and avoid overfitting.

-### Algorithmic Trading Strategies

-Algorithmic trading spans simple moving average systems to complex learning.
-Indicator-based strategies remain prevalent for their transparency and practicality.
-Recent work shows:
-- Combining MACD and RSI reduces false signals.
-- ATR-based stop-losses enhance risk control in trend strategies.

-This project builds on these insights, applying a multi-indicator approach to VN30F1M with a novel twist: a dynamic ATR that adjusts risk based on short- and long-term volatility.
-This aims to improve performance in Vietnam’s dynamic market.

 ## Trading Hypotheses
 - Our initial asset is set at 200,000,000 VND.